jeremymapalad/jeremymapalad/README.md

 # Hello there!
 I'm Jeremy Mapalad.

-- Please feel free to explore my portfolio [my portfolio](https://jeremymapalad.github.io/portfolio/) to learn more.
+- Please feel free to explore [my portfolio](https://jeremymapalad.github.io/portfolio/) to learn more.

 ---
 ## 💡 What I'm Working On